fenago/datascience-machine-learning/labs/lab_5.md

 What I'm going to do is take 100,000 virtual people and randomly assign them to an age bracket.
 They can be in their 20s, their 30s, their 40s, their 50s, their 60s, or their 70s.
 I'm also going to assign them a number of things that they bought during some period of time, and I'm going to weight the probability of purchasing something based on their age.

 What this code ends up doing is randomly assigning each person to an age group using the random.choice() function from NumPy.
 Then I'm going to assign a probability of purchasing something, and I have weighted it such that younger people are less likely to buy stuff than older people.
 I'm going to go through 100,000 people and add everything up as I go, and what I end up with are two Python dictionaries: one that gives me the total number of people in each age group, and another that gives me the total number of things bought within each age group.
 I'm also going to keep track of the total number of things bought overall.
 Let's go ahead and run that code.

-If you want to take a second to kind of work through that code in your head and figure out how it works, you've got the IPython Notebook.
-You can go back into that later too.
-Let's take a look what we ended up with.

 Our totals dictionary is telling us how many people are in each age bracket, and it's pretty evenly distributed, just like we expected.
 The amount purchased by each age group is in fact increasing by age, so 20-year-olds only bought about 3,000 things and 70-year-olds bought about 11,000 things, and overall the entire population bought about 45,000 things.